alexey-v-paramonov/sc_website/content/en/docs/system/installation.md

 title: "Installation"
 date: 2024-08-23T11:40:53+03:00
 weight: 30
+seo_title: "How to Install the Streaming.Center Internet Radio Platform on a Dedicated Server (Step-by-Step Guide)"
 summary: "You can install the Streaming.Center Platform on a clean Linux server with SSH access by following step-by-step instructions or letting the support team handle it for free, after which you'll configure the domain, SSL, and admin settings to access the control panel and start broadcasting."
+description: "Learn how to install the Streaming.Center Internet radio platform on a clean Linux server via SSH.
+Step-by-step guide with video, screenshots, and free installation support included."
 ---

 You can install our Streaming Platform on a virtual or any type of dedicated server that meets the [mininum requirements](/docs/system/system_requirements).
 Installation is only possible on a clean server, you must have SSH access to the server.